VisionEval/OSwhitepaper/VEwhitepaper.md

 For a research project such as VisionEval, a permissive license such as the [MIT license](https://choosealicense.com/licenses/mit/) would balance the need for preservation of copyright and attribution of authorship while promoting widespread use.

+An additional layer of licensing can be used to ensure that contributions to a project fall within the license of the project.
+Contributor License Agreements ([CLAs](https://www.clahub.com/pages/why_cla)) ensure that when a project accepts contributions from a third party, all necessary copyrights to release the code are in place.
+A CLA can provide extra assurance the governing organization of a project has all the appropriate permissions to incorporate patches or improvements to the project, and distribute the resulting work.
+A CLA may be unnecessary for open source project where concerns about patent or copyright infringement are minimal, and is mostly useful when a for-profit company submits patented code to an open-source project.
+For a project such as VisionEval, a CLA likely is not essential.

 ## 2. Open source governance <a name = "opensourcegovernance"></a>